Healthplan Spain

 There are two types of Spanish student visa and which one you apply for will depend on the length of your course.

-If you are studying in Spain for longer than six months, you will need to obtain a type D student visa and a TIE residence permit (Tarjeta de Identitad de Extranjero) within 30 days of your arrival.
+If you are studying in Spain for longer than six months, you will need to obtain a type D student visa and a TIE residence permit (Tarjeta de Identidad de Extranjero) within 30 days of your arrival.

-The TIE can be acquired from your nearest foreigner's department or national police station and must be renewed every year up to five years.
+The TIE can be acquired from your nearest foreigners’ department or national police station and must be renewed every year up to five years.

-Can I work in Spain while studying?
+Can you work in Spain while studying?

-If you are studying for longer than six months and have your TIE card, you will be permitted to carry out part-time work for up to 30 hours per week, although the money should not be used to support yourself during your studies.
-(See income requirements below).
+If you are studying for longer than six months and have your TIE card, you will be permitted to carry out part-time work for up to 30 hours per week, although the money should not be used to support yourself during your studies (see income requirements below).

+Your employer will need to obtain a work permit for your employment which must not exceed the duration of your student visa.
 Note that the student visa is not a permanent residence visa.
 It only allows you to legally stay and carry out temporary employment in Spain for the duration of your studies.

 Learn more about working with a student visa.

-Can I bring my family with me?
+Can you bring your family with you?

 Yes, family members including your spouse, registered partner and dependent children under the age of 18 can join you while you are studying.

-You will need to provide proof of sufficient funds to sustain yourself and if joining you, your family members.
+You will need to provide proof of sufficient funds to sustain yourself and, if joining you, your family members.

-For the main applicant, you must prove that you have 400% of the IPREM (€600.00 for 2023) received monthly into your bank account to cover your living expenses unless you can prove that the accommodation has been paid for in advance for the entire duration of the stay.
+For the main applicant, you must prove that you have 400% of the IPREM (for example, €600.00 per month in 2023) received monthly into your bank account to cover your living expenses, unless you can prove that the accommodation has been paid for in advance for the entire duration of the stay.

-For the support of their family members in charge, monthly, for the first relative 75% of the IPREM, which would be €450.00, and for each of the additional family members 50% of the IPREM, which is €300.00, unless you can prove that the accommodation has been paid in advance for the entire duration of the stay.
+For the support of family members in your charge, you must show monthly income of 75% of the IPREM for the first relative (e.g. €450.00), and for each additional family member 50% of the IPREM (e.g. €300.00), unless you can prove that the accommodation has been paid in advance for the entire duration of the stay.

-How to get a student visa for Spain?
+How to get a student visa for Spain

-Once you have received an acceptance letter or certificate from the university that you will be attending, you can then begin the student visa application process.
+Once you have received an acceptance letter or certificate from the university that you will be attending, you can begin the student visa application process.

-The following page provides an interactive map where you can find your nearest Consulate or Embassy in your home country.
+The following page provides an interactive map where you can find your nearest Consulate or Embassy in your home country:

 https://www.exteriores.gob.es/es/EmbajadasConsulados/Paginas/index.aspx